What Does a Police Officer Do?

 Learn About the Salary, Required Skills, & More

 Law enforcement personnel are needed at all levels of government.
-Federal agencies enforce federal law; state agencies enforce state and federal laws; and local agencies enforce federal, state and local laws.
-While police officers go by different names -- officer, investigator, agent, etc. -- depending on where they work, they protect the public by investigating crimes and apprehending criminals.
+Federal agencies enforce federal law; state agencies enforce state and federal laws; and local agencies enforce federal, state, and local laws.
+While police officers may go by different names, such as officer, investigator agent, they protect the public by investigating crimes and apprehending criminals.

-The federal government’s principal law enforcement agency is the Federal Bureau of Investigation.
-Other federal law enforcement agencies include the Drug Enforcement Administration; Bureau of Alcohol, Tobacco, Firearms, and Explosives; Bureau of Diplomatic Security (part of the State Department); Border Patrol; Federal Air Marshals; and Secret Service.
-Other agencies, such as the Postal Service and Forest Service, employ law enforcement personnel, but their primary missions are not law enforcement.
+The federal government’s principal law enforcement agency is the Federal Bureau of Investigation (FBI).
+Other federal law enforcement agencies include the Drug Enforcement Administration; Bureau of Alcohol, Tobacco, Firearms, and Explosives; Bureau of Diplomatic Security; Border Patrol; Federal Air Marshals; and Secret Service.
+Other agencies, such as the United States Postal Service and Forest Service, employ law enforcement personnel, but their primary missions are not law enforcement.

 State police agencies operate within the boundaries of their states.
-Like in the federal government, state agencies perform non-law enforcement duties may also employ sworn officers.
+Similar to the federal government, state agencies perform non-law enforcement duties but may also employ sworn officers.
 State universities have police departments that have jurisdiction over the campus and assist city police departments in cases and incidents around the campus.

 A police officer’s duties vary by the type of law enforcement agency.
 Other than FBI agents, federal police officers stick to their niche.
 For example, federal air marshals stick to preventing crimes aboard commercial flights.

 State police officers assist federal and local law enforcement in executing their duties.
-There are also specialized law enforcement groups like the Texas Rangers that investigate particular types of crime.
+There are also specialized law enforcement groups such as the Texas Rangers that investigate particular types of crime.

 Local police officers have a wide variety of duties including the following: